Counselors, Administrators & Teachers

 For concurrent enrollment to have the maximum impact on your students’ academic careers, college classes should be selected to align with CCD certificate and/or degree pathways.
 Contact the director of the College Pathways office to get the most up to date information on pathways that already exist at your school or to learn how you create new ones to benefit your students.

-Click on the images below to see samples pathways to align concurrent enrollment courses to college pathways.
+Click on the images below to see sample pathways to align concurrent enrollment courses to college pathways.

 GT ASCENT Ready Pathway